德州儀器 (TXN) 2024 Q1 法說會逐字稿

 Rafael R. Lizardi - CFO and Senior VP of Finance & Operations

 • Yes, sure.
-Of course, we gave a guidance.
+Of course, we gave guidance.
 We gave a range on revenue.
 We gave a range on EPS.
 And then 90 days from now, we'll discuss that more or less.
 But for now, I'll tell you that in first quarter, we adjusted factory loadings as we neared our desired inventory levels.
 And as we said during the prepared remarks, we grew inventory about $80-some million.
 And then for second quarter, we're going to adjust those loadings depending on future demand.

 • Operator